 Chuck Slane has a reputation as one of the best trial lawyers in Minnesota.
 He has handled numerous jury trials, and has obtained many six, seven, and eight figure verdicts for his clients.
-He has trial experience in many different types of personal injury claims, including automobile accidents, premises liability, dram shop, wrongful death, and insurance bad faith cases.
+He has trial experience in many different types of personal injury claims, including automobile accidents, premises liability, dram shop, wrongful death, work related injuries and insurance bad faith cases.

 It is Chuck’s belief that his greatest attribute as a lawyer is his ability to listen to and spend time with his clients.
 The only way that a lawyer can do a good job of representing a client in the courtroom is to truly know them and understand what they have gone through.
 It is that experience that allows the story to be properly told so that it will be experienced by others.

 The following are just a few of his success stories

 - Stulberg v.
 Omar, verdict of over $2 million for a client that lost her leg in a crash.
 American Family insured the defendant and refused to offer its $50,000 policy limit before litigation was started.